makingst/Deliverable4/README.md

 - Then enter the new database created with `USE ELECTRONICS_STORE` and run the script `SOURCE /path/to/team10_insert.sql`
 - Finally to see the data in the table run the script `SOURCE team10_select.sql` where there should comments describing the simple select statements beig run
+-Make sure this is up to date after every new commit

 # Usage Of Individual Java Classes